go-to-k/image-scanner-with-trivy/README.md

 This is an AWS CDK Construct that allows you to **scan container images with Trivy in CDK deployment layer**.

 If it detects vulnerabilities, it can **prevent the image from being pushed to the ECR for the application**.
+You can also choose to **receive notifications without failing the deployment**.

 Since it takes an `imageUri` for ECR as an argument, it can also be used to **simply scan an existing image in the repository**.